Skip to main content

 }

-• However, if the key corresponding to position 0 in the sequence is missing because it has been deleted, the rest of keys will be turned into an object, using the position number as the key name.
-Here is the export result when main::0 is deleted, and only main::1 and main::2 are present:
+• If the key corresponding to position 0 in the sequence is missing, the rest of the keys will be turned into an object, using the position number as the key name.
+For example, if main::0 is deleted, and only main::1 and main::2 are present:

 {